D.C. Long Distance Movers

 Moving companies that work on moves from one state to another are regulated by the Department of Transportation; specifically the Federal Motor Carrier Safety Administration, or FMCSA.
 FMCSA is responsible for reducing interstate injuries and fatalities, but it also works hard to protect consumers from fraud in the moving industry.
 To do that, FMCSA requires that all interstate moving companies maintain up-to-date licenses with the DOT, and you can verify their status on the FMCSA website.
 You can also find out about the companies’ safety records and any complaints or claims filed by consumers.

 If you are not sure where to start, you may want to ask people who have recently moved.
 If you have friends or family with recommendations, just check those companies’ credentials before you move forward.
 Referrals are a great way to gather ideas, but you should always dig deeper.
 The best way to evaluate a moving company is to meet with their representative.
-The FMCSA regulations require that a mover send someone to your residence to complete a visual survey of your household goods before they give you a price for your move.
+The FMCSA regulations require that a mover send someone to your residence to complete a visual survey of your household goods before they give you long distance movers rates.
 You can waive this requirement, but experts suggest that you go forward with this part of the process.
 It’s a better way to get a reasonable estimate of the move cost and a more effective method of determining whether you are engaging a trustworthy company.

 The task of getting the estimate can be compared to a date—you get to know the mover’s representative and decide if you want to let that company load up all of your belongings and drive away with them.
 Price is important, but it is not the only crucial factor when choosing a moving vendor.
 Your comfort level with the people who will be performing the move is essential, so trust your instincts.